the rarity desire

 But why?
 Why does rarity matter so much to us?
 And where do we look to identify and validate that?

-We don’t need rare things - but we do desire them.
-Consider Maslow’s Hierarchy of Needs where rarity can be located as an element of Esteem or Self-Actualization.
-Beyond food, shelter, and safety - it is with ‘belonging’ that rare things may make an impact.
+We don’t need rare things, but we do desire them.
+Consider Maslow’s Hierarchy of Needs, where rarity can be located as an element of Esteem or Self-Actualization.
+Beyond food, shelter, and safety, it is with ‘belonging’ that rare things may make an impact.
 Possessing or collecting rare things may be useful as an investment or a sign of status.
 We can also locate the practice of collecting within this top-of-the-pyramid structure, too.

 Maslow’s Hierarchy of Needs

 Outside of physical rarity, value is represented by a market.
-Whether the market is for gold, gems or Pokemon cards, the perception of value resides within a market.
+Whether the market is for gold, flowers or Pokemon cards, the perception of value resides within a market.
 Markets can be loosely organized, like spoon collectors, or highly organized, like investors in a stock market.
 Markets may come and go - for example, the Beanie Babies boom of the 1990s/early 2000s once had substantial value and is now essentially worthless.
 Or perhaps more exemplary, the infamous Dutch tulip market bubble of the 1630s.

 The hair of Charles Manson, up for auction.